Skip to content

 this is very ugly to me. so i made daamath.

-• domain-aware mathematics: operators respect the domain of discussion. for example, an integer divided by an integer can be set to return either an integer or rational number
+• true functions: faithful to the mathematics, you can define the domain, codomain, and mapping of functions. for example, an integer divided by an integer can be set to return either an integer or rational number

-• complete function sets: hyperoperations to n=4, trigonometry in all 2 non-degenerate geometries, all non-trivial boolean gates, ordering operators, quantization/rounding, …
+• complete function sets: hyperoperations to n=4, trigonometry in all 2 non-degenerate geometries, all non-degenerate boolean gates to arity 2, all 16 derived functions per relation, 12 rounding functions, …

 examples